 Just over 20 minutes late.

 I take a step away from the car and take a big breath.
-I’m still angry but realize I’m not at all being fair to my daughter.
-So I go back to her side, open up the door and let her out.
+I go back to her side, open up the door and let her out.
 I tell her she can try one more time but that we need to get her brother.
-I’m antsy and wondering how the hell this is all going to work out – cursing everyone from my stepson’s daycare which is closed to schools that, in my opinion, end too early, in my head at that point.
+I’m still antsy and wondering how the hell this is all going to work out – cursing everyone from my stepson’s daycare which is closed to schools that, in my opinion, end too early, in my head at that point.

 Between sobs she manages to climb in herself.
 I can’t help but cheer for her when she gets in and she looks at me with her wet face, still crying, and points to herself to say, “I did it”.
 Then she climbs over and gets into her seat.
 She takes some deep breaths to calm down and is soon not crying.